yeti-switch/doc/src/en/installation-1.8/upgrade-from-1.7.rst

 Postgresql 11 installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-You should install postgresql-11 packages, see .. and  create appropriate databases
+You should install postgresql-11 packages, as described at  :doc:`routing-database` and :doc:`cdr-database` and create appropriate databases.

 Run new instances of Postgresql(version 11)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+New postgresql instances should run on different ports:

 .. code-block:: console